Select another wine

 Tasting Notes

 Raspberry, black currant, and crushed gravel on the nose, which opens slowly to reveal a thread of florals.
 The palate is brooding, yet opens beautifully to reveal violet, sage, and boysenberry.
+There is greater berry vibrancy this year thanks to a larger portion of Cinsaut.
 Black tea-like tannins lead to a grippy texture, and lead to a persistent, intense finish.

 Have a question or want to drop a line?